candiddev/rot/docs/references/cli.md

 Add a value to a configuration.
 Can specify an optional length to have Rot randomly generate a value instead of prompting for it.
 See [Manage Values]({{< ref "/docs/guides/manage-values" >}}) for more information.

-### `value-add-private`

-Generate and add a private key to a configuration with the specified name.

 ### `value-copy`

 Copy a value between Keyrings.